RobertBarrow/ansible/README.md

 7e928a077440        robertbarrow/ubuntu-openssh   "/usr/sbin/sshd -D"   2 minutes ago       Up 2 minutes       22/tcp              ubuntu-server-1
 ```

-The **ubuntu-openssh** containers are detached, but still actively running the OpenSSH servive (listening on port 22).
+The **ubuntu-openssh** containers are detached, but still actively running the OpenSSH service [listening on port 22].

 Adding the "**-a**" option (i.e. ```docker ps -a```) will also list any stopped containers e.g.